 There are ways to lower high alcohol tolerance.

-A reset is a recommended practice at some universities where students may feel their drinking is getting out of hand and creating health problems, mental health problems, and health risks.
+A reset is a recommended practice, particularly at places like universities where students may feel their drinking is getting out of hand and creating health problems, mental health issues, and other health risks.

 Tolerance Risks: Returning To Alcohol After A Break From Drinking